kartverket/kvib/.changeset/spotty-tomatoes-vanish.md

 "@kvib/react": patch
 ---

 Color adjustment for Toast and Alert Error state.
+Changed Toast and Alert component error state colors to use colors.red[100], colors.red[500] and colors.red[600], down from colors.red[800].